sajjadzea/my-simple-system/README.md

 # My Simple System

 This project visualizes a network of nodes and links.
+It provides a simple D3-based interface for exploring connections and includes sample tests for the helper functions.

+## Running the app

+Open `index.html` in your browser to view the interactive graph.

 ## Running tests